North Dakota school board reinstates Pledge of Allegiance

 “We won’t be rewarding our children or students in our district for acting in this way,” Dei said.
 “But know that this moment will pass.
 Let’s get back to the work that we are elected to do and that is to find a solution to our teacher shortages, mental health issues and academic achievement for our students.”

-City of Fargo spokesman Gregg Schildberger said police “are currently investigating a handful reports related to perceived threats” to at least three members of the board.
+City of Fargo spokesman Gregg Schildberger said police are investigating what he called a “handful” of reports related to perceived threats to at least three members of the board.

 Board member Greg Clark said he broke down his angry messages and found that less than 20% came from Fargo.
 He acknowledged his vote to bring back the pledge was influenced by people he does not represent.